The Parkhill Community

 “Building Community means understanding a community’s infrastructure and needs so well that we, collectively, become integral to the community itself.
 So much so that we are perceived as being of that community.”

 Kim Hooker, AIA

 Kim Hooker, AIA, LEED AP, RAS, is an Architect in the Higher Education Practice.
 Her experience includes facility and accessibility assessment, historic renovation, master planning, and design.
-Her work includes the Master Plan for New Mexico School for the Deaf, renovation of the award-winning Connor Hall, and phase 1 renovation of the Ilfeld-Johnson Warehouse in Santa Rosa, NM.
+Her work includes the Master Plan for New Mexico School for the Deaf, renovation of the award-winning Connor Hall, and phase 1 renovation of the Ilfeld-Johnson Warehouse in Santa Rosa, New Mexico.
 Kim has facilitated public design workshops to listen to community needs and build project engagement.
 She participates with Accessibility Professionals Association on the Technical Standards Committee and recently achieved the APA/ADA Specialist designation.
 Her work in K-12 Education has led to active volunteering in the Architecture & Children Program from 2014-2016.
 The program teaches design thinking to elementary school students and conducts annual teacher training events.
 Kim is a Registered Accessibility Specialist (RAS) in the State of Texas.

 Ashlee Horsley, AIA